fredgibbs/fredgibbs.github.io/courses/nature-landscape-identity/schedule.md

 - Carolyn Merchant, _The Death of Nature_ (Ch.
 1: Nature as Female), 1--41.

-## 10(2):
+## 2:: Nature / Culture / Wilderness

-# Mar 28
+### Mar 28
+- Frederick Turner, "Cultivating the American Garden" (nature / culture divide)

+- Michael Pollan, _Second Nature_ (Ch.
+2: Nature Abhors a Garden), 37--53; 6 (Weeds are Us) 98--116.

+#### Noteworthy
 - Arias-Maldonado, Manuel.
 Environment and Society: Socionatural Relations in the Anthropocene, 2015.
 1--50.
 A good overview of some question about human/nature divide.

-# Mar 30
+#### Mar 30
-Nature / Culture / Wilderness
-- Frederick Turner, "Cultivating the American Garden" (nature / culture divide)

-- Michael Pollan, _Second Nature_ (Ch.
-2: Nature Abhors a Garden), 37--53; 6 (Weeds are Us) 98--116.

 - William Cronon, "The Trouble with Wilderness: Or, Getting Back to the Wrong Nature", _Environmental History_, 1.1 (1996).

 - Michael Pollan, _Second Nature_ (Ch.
 10: The Idea of a Garden), 176--201.

-## 11(3):

-## 12(4):
+## 3:
 ### Apr 4
 Early American Nature